Spotted dove: Distribution and habitat

-In Australia they were introduced into Melbourne in the 1860s and have since spread but there is insufficient evidence that they compete with native doves.
-They are now found in streets, parks, gardens, agricultural areas, and tropical scrubs in diverse locations throughout eastern Australia and around the cities and major towns across southern Australia.
+In Australia they were introduced into Melbourne in the 1860s and have since spread out, but there is insufficient evidence that they compete with native doves.
+They are now a common urban wildlife species found in streets, parks, gardens, agricultural areas, and tropical shrublands in diverse locations throughout eastern Australia and around the cities and major towns across southern Australia.
 The original populations appear to be S. c. chinensis and S. c. tigrina in varying proportions.